ruianchor/ruianchor.github.io/cv.md

 comments: false
 ---

-A walker in this blue world.
+A hiker in this blue world.

 You can also download my <a href="{{site.baseurl}}/docs/vision.pdf" target="_blank">full CV</a> in PDF.